zfox23/dialog/hubs-webrtc-tester/README.md

 # Mozilla Hubs WebRTC Tester
+⚠️ This tool is under early and active development.
+Some functionality may not work as expected. ⚠️

 This repository hosts two applications:
 1. A Web-based client application meant for manual testing of the Hubs WebRTC stack.
 It's a simplified version of the Hubs Web client.
 2. (Not Yet Implemented) A NodeJS client application meant for automated testing of the Hubs WebRTC stack.